 Information and support for service members and their families.
 About the Call Center.

 Safety Alert: Computer use can be monitored, and it is impossible to completely clear your internet browser history.
 If you are afraid your computer use is being monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 en Español.

 Does your partner use technology to keep tabs on you?
-Perhaps even harass or intimidate you?
+Perhaps even to harass or intimidate you?
 That’s the misuse of technology to abuse, sometimes called digital abuse.
-If you or someone you know is dealing with digital abuse, it can be useful to know how to document this behavior.
+If you or someone you know is dealing with digital abuse, it can be useful to know how to document such behavior.

 Keep in Mind:

 - If you are using a shared computer at home, or believe someone is monitoring your internet use, consider viewing this information from a public setting such as a public library or internet cafe.